neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             participant Presenter
             participant Model

-            Note over View,Model: Crosshair update due to any Sample parameter (except from sample type) update View->>Presenter: User updates a parameter at SampleWidget (except from sample type) Note right of Presenter: get the SampleType Enum from sample_settings file Presenter->>View: Return the list of sample types (str) Note left of View: Display the sample types in the plot_type_value radio buttons
+            Note over View,Model: Crosshair update due to any SampleWidget parameter update View->>Presenter: User updates a parameter at SampleWidget: ei_value, s2_value, p_value or plot_type_value Note right of Presenter: Check the validation status of all SampleWidget parameters (SampleWidget.validation_status)
+            Note right of Presenter: Invalid Status: Nothing

 #.
-This describes the sequence of events happening among M-V-P when Sample parameters (except from sample type) are updated in order to see a new plot : crosshair_parameters_update()
+This describes the sequence of events happening among M-V-P when Crosshair parameters delta_e_value and qmod_value are updated in order to draw crosshair on the plot : crosshair_parameters_update()

     .. mermaid::